ritesh02041968/Task-4-key-logger/README.md

 # Task-4-key-logger
+Basic Key Logger Program

+Description:
-a basic key logger program that records and logs keystrokes. focus on logging the keys pressed and saving them to a file.
+This program records and logs keystrokes on a computer.
+It captures the keys pressed by the user and saves them to a file for later review.
+This tool can be used for monitoring purposes, but it should be used responsibly and ethically.

+Features:
+Logs all keystrokes pressed on the keyboard.
+Saves the logged keystrokes to a file.
+Runs in the background and captures keystrokes without interrupting the user.